Skip to main content

 You know the story.
 God tells Noah a flood is coming.
 Noah builds a boat.
 His neighbors think he's lost his mind.
 Guy's out there in the yard, hammering away on this enormous ship in the middle of dry land.
 No rain in sight.

 I think about this story a lot when I talk to construction company owners about technology.
-Not because I think I'm Noah — I'm not.
-And not because I'm trying to scare anyone.
-I think about it because the pattern is so consistent throughout history that it borders on natural law: the people who prepare before the crisis always look foolish, right up until the moment they look brilliant.
+I'm not trying to be dramatic about it.
+I think about it because the pattern is remarkably consistent: the people who prepare before the crisis always look foolish, right up until the moment they look brilliant.

 It's already raining

-In 2024, AI stopped being a toy and became a production tool.
-Not a gimmick, not a demo — an actual tool that companies use to do real work.
+In 2024, AI stopped being a toy and became a production tool — an actual tool that companies use to do real work.
 Estimates that used to take a week started taking a day.
-Document review that needed a team started needing one person.
-This wasn't a prediction.
-It happened.
+Document review that required a full team started requiring one person with the right setup.
+This isn't a prediction about the future; it already happened.

-In 2025, the early movers started seeing compounding effects.
-Not just "we saved some time on that one task" — actual structural advantages.
-Better data meant better decisions.
-Better decisions meant fewer mistakes.
-Fewer mistakes meant better margins.
-Better margins meant more resources to invest in more technology.
-The flywheel started spinning.
+In 2025, the early movers started seeing compounding effects — not just saving time on individual tasks, but actual structural advantages.
+Better data led to better decisions, which reduced mistakes, which improved margins, which freed up resources to invest in more technology.
+The whole thing started feeding itself.

 Now it's 2026, and the gap between the companies that started preparing and the companies that didn't is already visible.
 Not huge yet.
 But visible.
 And here's what matters: the rate is accelerating.
 The companies that invested in 2024 are pulling away faster every quarter.